saverymax/selective_indexing/README.md

 3: Citation marked as one of the publication types specified in the publication_types file.
 This label is off by default and is controlled by --pubtype-filter

 ### Alternative implementation
-If the --predict-all option is not provided, there are a few ways to filter and adjust the predictions.
+If the --filter option is provided, there are a few ways to filter and adjust the predictions.
 The flags shown here are explained in more detail in the section below.

-To make predictions solely for selectively indexed journals
+To make predictions solely for selectively indexed journals with statuses not MEDLINE or PubMed-not-MEDLINE
 ```
-BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml --filter
 ```

-To mark citations of publication types such as comments or erratum with a 3 in the predictions
+To mark the citations mentioned above that are of publication types such as comments or erratum with a 3 in the predictions
 ```
-BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml --pubtype-filter
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml --filter --pubtype-filter
 ```

 To make predictions for citations only of status MEDLINE
 ```
-BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml --predict-medline
+BmCS /path/to/cnn/weights.hdf5 /path/to/model.joblib --path path/to/some_citations.xml --filter --predict-medline
 ```

 ### Command line options: